The Education and Training Group

 - Dr Judith Joss, Ninewells Hospital, Dundee

-- Dr Richard Appleton, Queen Elizabeth University Hospital, Glasgow
+- Dr Richard Appleton, The Queen Elizabeth University Hospital, Glasgow

 Annual Education Meeting